-The amounts of the LTIP payouts determined by the Committee in 1994 with respect to the named executive officers for the 1991-1993 cycle are reported in the "Summary Compensation Table" in this proxy statement.
-The formula for calculating LTIP payouts for the 1994-1996 performance cycle is described under "Long-Term Incentive Plans - Awards in Last Fiscal Year" in this proxy statement.
+The formula for calculating LTIP payouts for the 1995-1997 performance cycle is described under "Long-Term Incentive Plans - Awards in Last Fiscal Year" in this proxy statement.

-Under the SIP approved by the stockholders, stock options are granted at an option exercise price not less than the fair market value of the Corporation's stock on the date of grant.
+Under the SIP approved by the stockholders, stock options are granted at an option exercise price not less than the fair market value of the Common Stock on the date of grant.
 Accordingly, stock options have value only if the stock price appreciates from the date the options are granted.
 This design focuses executives on the enhancement of stockholder value over the long term and encourages equity ownership in the Corporation.